asumagic/angelsea/README.md

 low-level semantics before it was any useful.
 Besides, LLVM is _huge_, breaks on almost every major update, and is rather unreasonable for an embeddable language.
-- Hazelight's UnrealEngine-AngelScript is more involved than I thought and includes a [C++ AOT transpiler](https://github.com/Hazelight/UnrealEngine-Angelscript/tree/e1bdb40e97da880ae907030dda65639d5a4b7b3d/Engine/Plugins/Angelscript/Source/AngelscriptCode/Private/StaticJIT).
+- Hazelight's UnrealEngine-AngelScript is way more involved than I thought and includes a [C++ AOT transpiler](https://github.com/Hazelight/UnrealEngine-Angelscript/tree/e1bdb40e97da880ae907030dda65639d5a4b7b3d/Engine/Plugins/Angelscript/Source/AngelscriptCode/Private/StaticJIT).
+To my understanding it is tightly coupled to that project and its fork of AS, and does not feature an actual JIT compiler.
 - There is an [AOT compiler](https://github.com/quarnster/asaot), but it is unmaintained and I don't know what it is worth nowadays.
 Due to its approach, if AOT is fine for you, it might actually make sense to use.